 Mar Faraco

-President of the Association of Foreign Health Doctors (AMSE) and Head of the Foreign Health Service in Huelva
+Former president and current secretary of the Association of Foreign Medical Doctors (AMSE) and head of the Servicio de Sanidad Exterior in Huelva

 We are talking about non-potable, non-chlorinated water, without any hygienic control.
 I am curious about the source of the initial contamination, about how the Vibrio [a genus of bacteria] got there.
 We will have to wait for the epidemiological investigations that are already underway.
 If it had been cholera, the risk of a wider outbreak in Spain, with the control and prevention of drinking water and environmental sanitation, would have been almost non-existent.